 Patient Safety Impact works in partnership with established consumer advocacy groups and agencies whose work centers around patient safety.
 Its focus is on healthcare, patient engagement, patient safety, and navigating through a flawed medical system.

 Rachel began her journey in healthcare advocacy in 2006 when she suffered permanent adverse reactions from a commonly prescribed antibiotic called Levaquin.
-She used her experience as a harmed patient to advocate for others and working in partnership with established consumer advocacy groups and agencies whose work centers around patient safety.
-She also collaborates with the Centers for Disease Control and Prevention (CDC), and her patient safety work has been featured in Consumer Reports, Washington Post, Web MD, and television media.
+She used her experience as a harmed patient to advocate for others and works in partnership with established consumer advocacy groups and agencies whose work centers around patient safety.
+She collaborates with the Centers for Disease Control and Prevention (CDC), and her patient safety work has been featured in Consumer Reports, Washington Post, Web MD, and television media.

 Rachel earned her Bachelor of Science from Cabrini University in Special Education and her Master of Science from Rutgers University in Substance Abuse Counseling.